syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Getting-Started.md

 ## Assembly deployment

-Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#diagram) section to get the list of assemblies or NuGet package needs to be added as reference to use the pivot grid control in any application.
+Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#diagram) section to get the list of assemblies or NuGet package needs to be added as reference to use the Diagram control in any application.

 ## Structure of Essential Diagram